 The stock market in general, and the market price of our ordinary shares in particular, are subject to fluctuation.
 As a result, changes in our share price and trading volumes may be unrelated to our operating performance.
 The price of our ordinary shares and the trading volumes in our ordinary shares have experienced volatility in the past and may continue to do so in the future, which may make it difficult for investors to predict the value of their investment, to sell shares at a profit at any given time, or to plan purchases and sales in advance.
-In the two-year period ended December 31, 2019, the price of our ordinary shares has ranged from a high of \$5.04 per share to a low of \$1.67 per share.
-On December 31, 2019 and 2018, the closing prices of our ordinary shares were \$2.05 per share and \$3.78 per share, respectively.
+In the two-year period ended December 31, 2021, the price of our ordinary shares has ranged from a high of \$6.90 per share to a low of \$0.99 per share.
+On December 31, 2021 and 2020, the closing prices of our ordinary shares were \$2.57 per share and \$2.78 per share, respectively.
 A variety of factors may affect the market price and trading volume of our ordinary shares, including:

-announcements of technological innovations or new commercial products by us or by our competitors;
+- · announcements of technological innovations or new commercial products by us or by our competitors; - · competitors' positions and other events related to our market;

-- · competitors' positions and other events related to our market; - · changes in the Company's estimations regarding forward looking statements and/or announcement of actual results that vary significantly from such estimations; - · the announcement of corporate transactions, merger and acquisition activities or other similar events by companies in our field or industry; - · changes and developments effecting our field or industry; - · period to period fluctuations in our results of operations; - · changes in financial estimates by securities analysts; - · our earnings releases and the earnings releases of our competitors; - · our ability to show and accurately predict revenues; - · our need to raise additional funds and the success or failure thereof; - · other announcements, whether by the Company or others, referring to the Company's financial condition, results of operations and changes in strategy; - · changes in senior management or the board of directors; - the general state of the securities markets (with a particular emphasis on the technology and Israeli sectors thereof); - · the general state of the credit markets, the volatility of which could have an adverse effect on our investments; and - global macroeconomic developments, including in connection with the Coronavirus outbreak.
+- · changes in the Company's estimations regarding forward looking statements and/or announcement of actual results that vary significantly from such estimations; - · the announcement of corporate transactions, merger and acquisition activities or other similar events by companies in our field or industry; - · changes and developments effecting our field or industry; - period to period fluctuations in our results of operations; - · changes in financial estimates by securities analysts; - · our earnings releases and the earnings releases of our competitors; - · our ability to show and accurately predict revenues; - · our need to raise additional funds and the success or failure thereof; - · other announcements, whether by the Company or others, referring to the Company's financial condition, results of operations and changes in strategy; - · changes in senior management or the board of directors; - · the general state of the securities markets (with a particular emphasis on the technology and Israeli sectors thereof); - · the general state of the credit markets, the volatility of which could have an adverse effect on our investments; - · developments concerning material proprietary rights, including material patents; - · whether we or our competitors receive or are denied regulatory approvals; and - · global macroeconomic developments, including in connection with the COVID-19 outbreak, components shortage, Russia-Ukraine war, and other occurrences.